 Andrew Otchie

-Andrew read law at South Bank University and Queen Mary College, University of London, and was called to the Bar by the Honourable Society of Gray’s Inn (November 2005).
-He went on to complete an Internship at the British Institute of International & Comparative Law (BIICL) where he contributed to the Bulletin of International Legal Developments (BILD).
-He accepted a tenancy and became a member of 12 Old Square Chambers (2010).
+Andrew read law at South Bank University and Queen Mary College, University of London.
+He was called to the Bar by the Honourable Society of Gray’s Inn (November 2005).
+He then went on to complete an Internship at the British Institute of International & Comparative Law (BIICL) where he contributed to the Bulletin of International Legal Developments (BILD).
+Andrew accepted a tenancy and became a member of 12 Old Square Chambers (2010).

 Pro bono